rogue1starwars/phoneduino/README.md

 ## What is PhoneDuino??

-PhoneDuino is an smartphone application for IoT projects.
-Nowadays, smartphones contain a massive amount of high sensitive sensors.
-The concept of PhoneDuino is to take advantage of all the sensors in a smartphone when creating an IoT project.
+PhoneDuino is a smartphone application designed for IoT projects.
+Creating IoT devices on your own using microcomputers, motors, and sensors requires a lot of hard work, such as circuit designing, solder-mounting, and programming.
+To make this process easier and more enjoyable, we created a tool to use a smartphone as a microcomputer.
+Modern smartphones contain a large number of highly sensitive sensors.
+The concept of PhoneDuino is to use a smartphone as a microcomputer, and leverage these sensors when building IoT projects.

+## OVERVIEW

+PhoneDuino uses Blockly to allow users to write scripts.
+Modern microcomputers, such as Arduino, enable users to write C++ code for control.
+However, learning a new programming language can be overwhelming, which is why we decided to use visual programming for data processing.
+PhoneDuino also leverages various browser APIs to collect sensor data built into smartphones.
+Users can easily retrieve this data with a single command, without the need for complex libraries like those used in traditional microcomputers.

+One of the main challenges with using smartphones as microcomputers is the lack of GPIO pins, which means they can't directly control motors or light up LEDs.
+To solve this problem, PhoneDuino allows smartphones to connect with microcomputers via BLE (Bluetooth Low Energy) and send commands between them.
+With this feature, users can retrieve sensor data from phones, process it, and based on the results, send commands to the microcomputer to control motors or light up LEDs.

+## TECHNOLOGY

+PhoneDuino is built on top of the boiler template of Blockly.
+[See more about creating a blockly project](https://developers.google.com/blockly/guides/get-started/get-the-code).
+It uses regular HTML, CSS, and Typescript, and is built by webpack.

+## Usage

+PhoneDuino allows users to retrieve sensor data from a phone, manipulate it, and send it to a microcomputer.
+To achieve this, we used 'Blockly,' a visual programming framework that enables users to create custom scripts to retrieve, process, and transmit the data.

 PhoneDuino is currently available as a web application.
 [Visit application](https://phoneduino.rogue1starwars.com)

-## Usage

-PhoneDuino allows users to get sensor data from a phone, manipulate them, and send them to a microcomputer.
-To do this, we used "Blockly", which is a visual programming framework to allow users to create their custom scripts to get data, process them and send them.

 [Learn more about Blockly](https://developers.google.com/blockly)